cmdiego/KbWarrior/README.md

      ```bash
      make
      ```
-   - Copy the compiled library file to the `./lib` directory:
+   - Copy the compiled library file to the `./lib` directory, if the `./lib` dir doesn't exist, make it:
      ```bash
-     cp libraylib.a ../../lib/
+     cp libraylib.a ../../../lib/
      ```
-   - Copy the header file to the `./inc` directory:
+   - Copy the header file to the `./include` directory:
      ```bash
-     cp raylib.h ../../include/
+     cp raylib.h ../../../include/
      ```

 ## 2. Clean Any Old Build